ABOUT CARMEN BUSQUETS

 After 20 years of supporting start-ups, Carmen believes that good disruptive ideas never die.
 Even if the experiment fails, the idea does not, nor does the lesson.
 Carmen feels the psychological and business lessons are so invaluable, that no energy is wasted.
 The passion-fuelled long hours and hard work carried out by the teams are also always somehow rewarded.

-Today, CoutureLab is formed by the 20 companies and venture capital funds, and the collaborations that support these groups to grow.
+Today, Carmen's portfolio encompasses the companies, venture capital funds, organizations and collaborations that support these groups to grow.
 The journey continues.